V4Fire/Client/src/base/b-router/README.md

     < b-router :routes = linkToRoutes | :initialRoute = 'foo'
 ```

-All components have two links to work with the router:
+All components have two getters to work with the router:

 * `router` — a link to a router instance;
 * `route` — an object of the active route.